val3rkq/Globe-Blog-App/README.md

 - User-friendly search functionality for finding specific content.
 - Personalized user profiles for bloggers and readers.

-## Installation
-Since this application has not yet been uploaded to google play, you can install it by downloading this ZIP-file on your phone
-Link on Google Drive: https://drive.google.com/drive/folders/1y4KupRyEG_X5nWm-wFYOTK_R32T-aOW1?usp=drive_link

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.